wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 <img loading="lazy" src="{{ site.baseurl }}/images/2025-08-18-linkedin-puzzle/five.png" />

 After hitting a dead-end, it backtracks to Region 1 (visualized as the red arrow going from 7(Q) back to 2(Q)).
 It places the queen in cell 2 in region 1 (shown as 2(Q), colored in green).
 After successfully placing a queen there, it moves on to region 2, where it rejects cell 6 due to a column conflict, and cells 5 and 7 due to diagonal clashes.
 It then selects cell 8.
-In region 3, given all constraints, it places the queen in cell 9, and finally, in region 4, respecting constraints, it finds a valid position at cell 15, thus completing one valid solution in compliance with the row, column, and region constraints (the board is shown at the right).
+In region 3, given all constraints, it places the queen in cell 9, and finally, in region 4, respecting constraints, it finds a valid position at cell 15, thus completing one valid solution in compliance with the row, column, and region constraints (the solved board is shown at the right).

 Now let’s begin working toward a solution in Spin, with the goal of finding all possible solutions to the puzzle.
 We’ll solve it first for a 4x4 grid as it’s simple, and then the same code, with minor changes, would be used to solve it for a 9x9 grid.